-Confirmation Preparation
+UNIT 3 Confirmation Preparation

-HOW CANDIDATES UNDERSTAND THE LESSON
+HOW STUDENTS UNDERSTAND THE LESSON

-Confirmation candidates at this age should know that the laying on of hands in the Sacrament of Confirmation is a sign passed down from the Apostles, and it is not just symbolic.
+Students this age should know that the laying on of hands in the Sacrament of Confirmation is a sign passed down from the Apostles, and it is not just symbolic.
 The Holy Spirit actually comes down upon those who are confirmed, sealing them with the Gift of the Spirit.